-The freshman/sophomore UW campuses Your best start on a bachelor's degree and unlimited career opportunities Student Rights and Responsibilities At the UW Colleges, we take our students' learning personally, and we take our students' rights seriously.
+2009-2011 Your best start on a bachelor's degree and unlimited career opportunities Student Rights and Responsibilities At the UW Colleges, we take our students' learning personally, and we take our students' rights seriously.
 Students should, too.
 Awareness of student rights and responsibilities is part of any student's education.